Skip to Main Nav Skip to Main Content Skip to Footer Content

 Preserving the Right to Trial:

-The mediator has no power to impose a settlement and does not influence a party to accept any proposals.
+The mediator has no power to impose a settlement.
 A party’s right to obtain information and have court hearings on certain matters is preserved during the mediation process.
 The parties may agree to a binding settlement.
 If no settlement is reached, the case remains on the trial track.

 Back to Top